leilahaddou/leilahaddou.github.io/CIJ-data/README.md

 *Note: Remember the syntax =IMPORTHTML("url","table",number [of the **element** on the page])

-4. Import the X table showing .... from [this Wikipedia page]():
+4. Import the first table showing Best Actress Oscar winners from [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_Academy_Award_Best_Actress_winners_by_age)

-5. Using the IMPORTHTML function, import the current list of MPs from [Parliament.uk]
+5. Using the IMPORTHTML function, import the current list of MPs from [Parliament.uk](http://www.parliament.uk/mps-lords-and-offices/mps/)

 ---------------------------------------------------------------------------------------------------------------
 ## <a name="ex-3"></a>Sources in-depth